robenkleene/design-references/illustrator/illustrator.md

 ## Tips

 - If importing an image messes up it's colors, just open and export that image from Photoshop and that should fix it.
+- To duplicate a path, choose `Duplicate` from the Layers panel menu

 ## Expand